KowabungaOfficial/Arch-Linux-Gaming-Setup/README.md

 - **Fourth Step**

 **Set CachyOS Kernel As Default:**
-1. Go to _/boot/loader/_ and open loader.conf then timeout 3 to this (waits 5 seconds before booting kernel):
+1. Go to _/boot/loader/_ and open loader.conf then edit timeout 3 to this (waits 5 seconds before booting kernel):

 `timeout 5`

-2. Go to _/boot/loader/_ and edit loader.conf to add this after timeout:
+2. Add this after the timeout 5 line:

 `default arch-cachyos`